Skip to Content

 Introduction

 XReplicator is a unified system for backup, replication, and migration across Linux and Windows environments.
-It operates at the block level, enabling efficient incremental snapshots, centralized storage, and optional synchronization with S3-compatible cloud backends.
+It operates at the block level, enabling efficient incremental snapshots, centralized storage, optional synchronization with S3-compatible cloud backends, and Azure-to-Azure disaster recovery workflows.

 This documentation explains how to install, configure, and operate XReplicator, and provides best practices for using it reliably in both development and production deployments.